DeadSix27/vapoursynth_mingw_libs/README.md

 # Vapoursynth mingw library creator script
 #### written in Python

-Creates MinGW compatible library files of the Vapoursynth DLLs using gendef/dlltool, for people too lazy to cross compile it.
+Creates MinGW compatible library files of the Vapoursynth DLLs using gendef/dlltool, for people unable to cross compile it.

 VS Source: https://github.com/vapoursynth/vapoursynth

 ### Supports:
- - VapourSynth R37 - Win64 and 32 (Only tested the 64bit variant)
+ - VapourSynth R37,38,39 - Win64 and 32 (Only tested the 64bit variant)

 ### Requires:
  - gendef (part of MinGW)